Kamala Harris suspends campaign travel after staffer contracts COVID-19 | DW | 15.10.2020

-Kamala Harris has cancelled in-person events after her communications director and a travelling staffer tested positive.
-Biden is said to have had no exposure, despite hours of joint campaigning a week ago.
+Kamala Harris has canceled in-person events after her communications director and a traveling staffer tested positive.
+Biden is said to have had no direct contact with anyone infected.

 US Democratic vice presidential nominee Kamala Harris will suspend her travel plans until Monday after two people associated with the campaign tested positive for coronavirus, the campaign announced in a statement on Thursday.